looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 {{< inlineScene entry="first-steps/ambient-with-directional.js" >}}

 {{% note %}}
-TODO-POSTLAUNCH: the lighting in this chapter needs to be improved
+TODO-LOW: the lighting in this chapter needs to be improved
-TODO-POSTLAUNCH: add controls to disable direct light to allow viewing ambient on it's own
+TODO-LOW: add controls to disable direct light to allow viewing ambient on it's own
 {{% /note %}}

 However, the lighting on the rear faces of the cube looks rather dull.
 To make a setup based around `AmbientLight` and `DirectionalLight` look good, we would need to add multiple directional lights with varying direction and intensity.
 That runs into many of the same problems we described above for [a setup using multiple direct lights](#multiple-direct-lights).
 As we'll see in a moment, the `HemisphereLight` gives better results here, for almost no additional performance cost.